Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 The second contract `TestContract.sol` will be the testing contract that will make the contract calls to the `Person.sol` contract.
 The contract will also have four different functions to call the four different functions from the first contract `Person.sol`.

-When you wnat to call contracts from other contracts, one of the imput has to be the address of the contract you are calling to. and following the format below:
+When you want to call contracts from other contracts, one of the inputs has to be the address of the contract you are calling to. and following the format below:

 ```solidity